haysconun/blastospim-processing-pipeline-Jupyter/README.md

 git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter
 ```

-Note that if this git clone command fails, you may need to first install Git.
+If this git clone command fails, you may need to first install Git.

 ### Install Python 3.9, pip, and MATLAB.
 Note: Installing any other version of python will likely result in errors during subsequent installation steps.